Published on in Children's View

 Finally, a heart became available.
 After a 14-hour surgery, Tyler had his new heart, and a year later, he’s a happy, active first-grader.

-“The biggest benefit we got from PACT was the emotional support,” Danielle says.
+“The biggest benefit we got from the Center for Palliative Care was the emotional support,” Danielle says.
 “I’m a person.
 He’s a person.
 We’re more than just his heartbeat.”

 Tending to siblings